A bond refund request should be completed and sent to the RTA when the tenancy has ended.

 - holds any disputed amount/s, and

-- sends a Notice of claim to the people who did not sign the refund form.
-They will have 14 days to dispute the bond claim.
+- sends a Notice of claim to the people whose signature/agreement is missing from the request.
+They will have 14 days to disagree with the request or submit a Dispute resolutions request (Form 16) to the RTA.

 The RTA will deduct the amount owing on the bond loan from the tenant’s refund and pay it directly to the Department of Communities, Housing and Digital Economy.